Phaiax/ArcticTypescript/README.md

 TypeScript plugin for Sublime Text 3 using TypeScript tools : https://github.com/clausreinke/typescript-tools

-Sublime Text 2 is not supported anymore.
-Use T3S instead.
+Sublime Text 2 is not supported anymore: Use the T3S plugin instead of this one for Sublime Text 2 users.

 ### T3S